dannysu/hash0/README.md

 Cons:

-- Need storage elsewhere for encrypted setting (E.g. Google App Engine)
+- Need storage elsewhere for encrypted setting (E.g. Google App Engine).
+You can deploy [gae_storage][8] to your own App Engine account and use it.

 # Usage